Looking for the Best Keurig Machine? Start with these K-cup reviews…

-Ok, we like you, so we’re not going to lie to your face (or screen): we’re not big fans of Keurig models.
-Like most coffee connoisseurs and enthusiasts, we much prefer being in control of the coffee brewing process, rather than relying on pre-packaged K-Cups.
+But let me repeat myself: we are not fans of Keurig coffee makers.
+Like most coffee fanatics we prefer to be in control of the brewing process rather than relying on pre-packaged K-Cups.

 The Keurig K-Elite

-Out of all the K-cup machines; this one is your best option
+Out of all the K-cup machines; this is your best option because:

-• 5 different cup sizes, iced coffee and strength control
+• It has 5 different cup sizes, iced coffee and strength control (variety)

-While Keurig is undoubtedly a popular and innovative company given that they launched their signature K-Cups back in 1998 and 22% of US homes use their machines (1), you surely wouldn’t find them in coffee shops, nor is any coffee connoisseur going to recommend them to you.
+Keurig is undoubtedly a popular and innovative company; they launched their signature K-Cups back in 1998 and 22% of homes in the USA use their machines (1).
+But you still wont find a Keurig in coffee shops, nor is any coffee connoisseur going to recommend them to you.

 We like to roast our coffee, grind it or, for those of us who don’t want to invest in all that, at least use coffee brewing methods that let you choose the grounds quantity and brewing time, such as a manual pour over, a French press, an espresso machine or an automatic dripper, for example (2).